coderehan/Android-Security-Interview-Preparation/README.md

 ❓ What is ProGuard?

-ProGuard is a tool historically used for:
+ProGuard is an older tool used for:

 - Code shrinking
 - Optimization